 The Fitness Zone

 The fitness industry may have more myths than ancient Greece, but one that continues to be the most common is the idea that women who lift weights will become big, bulky wrecking balls.
-My name is Chris Adamson, Master Coach at the Australian Institute of Fitness – Adelaide, and I am here today to put some of these myths to bed once and for all.
+Is it true?
+Of course not!
+So that’s why we are here today; to put some of these myths to bed once and for all.

 Verdict: Most definitely FALSE.
 In fact, lifting weights and increasing muscle mass can actually increase your resting metabolic rate (meaning you burn more fat whilst doing less).